realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Natural_Language_Processing.md

 Personal identifying information (PII) detection identifies personally sensitive information, including personal health information (PHI).

 Language detection identifies the language of the text and returns a language code such as "en" for English.

+Sentiment analysis and opinion mining identifies whether text is positive or negative.